All Episodes

 You remember we had a call here from a guy.

-We're talking about health care and all the um what's gonna happen after Obama puts private insurance out of business.
+We're talking about health care and all the what's going to happen after Obama puts private insurance out of business.

-How that'll have a fines that businesses and individuals pay are much cheaper than having to go out and buy health insurance itself, and that people will naturally pay the fine.
+How the fines that businesses and individuals pay are much cheaper than having to go out and buy health insurance itself and that people will naturally pay the fine.

 If they don't have to go to jail, they'll pay the fine rather than incur costs, especially if the Senate bill says, which it does, that the day you have the auto accident, you get covered.